guidocella/mpv-lrc/README.md

 To use this, add `autocmd BufNewFile,BufReadPost *.lrc setfiletype lrc` to your configuration file, then copy `lrc.vim` to `~/.config/nvim/ftplugin` or `~/.vimrc/ftplugin`.

-I recommend https://github.com/vim-scripts/lrc.vim for syntax highlighting.
+https://github.com/vim-scripts/lrc.vim provides syntax highlighting.
 It errors because of carriage returns, but you can remove them with `sed -i 's/\r//' lrc.vim`